Th30n/emacs-config/README.md

 ## Installation

-Remove and _backup_ your `~/.emacs.d` directory then follow these steps:
+Remove and **backup** your `~/.emacs.d` directory then follow these steps:

   * Clone repo `git clone https://github.com/Th30n/emacs-config ~/.emacs.d`
   * You will probably want to merge your backup without overwriting cloned files.
-  * After running Emacs missing packages will automatically be downloaded.
+  * After running Emacs, missing packages will automatically be downloaded.

 ## Configuration structure